-Activities: T1 CONCEPTION AND PROPOSAL Description of activity: Initial moment when each group defines its own web application project to be realised.
-Learning outcomes Knowledge Skills Skills Responsibility and autonomy Professional skills: Structu applica Basic e presen ure and organisation of a web ation elements of an application Itation Knowing how to define your own web application proposal Knowing how to present your own web application proposal Carry out and present a creative and feasible application proposal (relying on review - approval by the business teacher) Project management knowledge and soft skills: Managing group dynamics in order to reach a common proposal dge and lls: Communicating effectively Digital competences: Use of multimedia presentation tools
+Activities: T1 CONCEPTION AND PROPOSAL Description of activity: Initial r moment when each group defines its own web application project to be realised.
+Learning outcomes Knowle edge Skills Responsibility and autonomy Professional skills: applica lements of an application Knowing how to define your own web application proposal Knowing how to present your own web application proposal Carry out and present a creative and feasible application proposal (relying on review - approval by the business teacher) Project management knowledge and soft skills: Managing group dynamics in order to reach a common proposal Communicating effectively Digital competences: Use of multimedia presentation tools

-Activities: T1 CONCEPTION AND PROPOSAL Working methods, tool and equipment Group work; personal laptop and presentation software tools Monitoring, evaluation, feedback During the implementation of the activity Monitoring and feedback from the company lecturer At the end of the activi ty Approval of the proposed project (with any modifications to be accepted)
+Activities: T1 CONCEPTION AND PROPOSAL Working methods, tools and equipment Group work; personal laptop and presentation software tools Monitoring, evaluation, feedback During the implementation of the activity Monitoring and feedback from the company lecturer At the end of the activit Approval of the proposed project (with any modifications to be accepted)

-Activities: T2 INCREMENTAL DEVELOPMENT TO REACH INTERMEDIATE MILESTONE Description of activity: Realisation of a prototype of the proposed web application - intermediate release (minimum feature set) Learning outcomes Knowledge Skills Responsibility and autonomy Professional skills: JavaScript l NodeJS; RE anguage with ST API Knowing how to realise backend web applications with JavaScript and NodeJS Programming functions defined at the beginning of the project Troubleshooting Remodelling of objectives in itinere.
-Project management knowledge and soft skills: Working basis according to the AGILE approach and SCRUM methodology Knowing how to plan work Knowing how to communicate with the auditor Digital competences: Use of specific software development tools (including at least programming environment and GitHub) Working methods, tools and equipment Software development mode inspired by the AGILE approach and SCRUM; personal laptop; software development tools Monitoring, evaluation, feedback During the implementation of the activity Monitoring and feedback from the company lecturer during the execution of the activity At the end of the Intermedia activity te qualitative assessn nent (intermediate work status)
+Activities: T2 INCREMENTAL DEVELOPMENT TO REACH INTERMEDIATE MILESTONE Description of activity: Realisation of a prototype of the proposed web application - intermediate release (minimum feature set) Learning outcomes Knowledge Skills Responsibility and autonomy Professional skills: JavaScript language with NodeJS; REST API Knowing how to realise backend web applications with JavaScript and NodeJS Programming functions defined at the beginning of the project Troubleshooting Remodelling of objectives in itinere.
+Project management knowledge and soft skills: Working basis according to the AGILE approach and SCRUM methodology Knowing how to plan work Knowing how to communicate with the auditor Use of specific softw environment and Git ware development tools (including at least programming itHub) Working methods, tools and equipment Software development laptop; software development ent mode inspired by the AGILE approach and SCRUM; personal velopment tools Monitoring, evalua tion, feedba ck Monitoring and feedback from the company lecturer during the execution of the activity At the end of the activity Intermediate qualitative assessment (intermediate work status)

-Activities: T3 DEVELOPMENT TO ACHIEVE FINAL RELEASE Description of activity: Learning outcomes Knowledge Skills Responsibility and autonomy Professional skills: JavaScript language with NodeJS; REST API Knowing how to realise backend web applications with JavaScript Programming functions defined at the beginning of the project
+Activities: T3 DEVELOPMENT TO ACHIEVE FINAL RELEASE Description of activity: Learning outcomes Knowledge Skills Responsibility and autonomy outcomes

-Activities: T3 DEVELO PMENT TO ACHIEVE FINAL RELEASE and NodeJS Troubleshooting Remodelling of objectives in itingre Project management knowledge and soft skills: Working ba the AGILE a SCRUM me asis according to approach and thodology Knowing how to plan work Knowing how to communicate with the auditor Digital competences: Use of specific software development tools (including at least programming environment and GitHub) Working methods, tools and equipment Software development mode inspired by the AGILE approach and SCRUM; personal laptop; software development tools Monitoring, evaluation, feedback During the implementation of the activity Monitoring and feedback from the company lecturer during the execution of the activity At the end of the activity Eva what Evaluation in thirtieths of the activity carried out, taking into account the results and what was observed by the company lecturer in the classroom reviews
+Activities: T3 DEVELO T3 DEVELOPMENT TO ACHIEVE FINAL RELEASE and NodeJS Troubleshooting Remodelling of objectives in itinere Project management knowledge and soft skills: sis according to the bach and SCRUM gy Knowing how to plan work Knowing how to communicate with the auditor Use of specific softvenvironment and G ftware development tools (including at least programming GitHub) Software development mode inspired by the AGILE approach and SCRUM; personal laptop; software development tools Monitoring, evalua tion, feedba ck During the implementation of the activity Monitoring and fee activity edback from the company lecturer during the execution of the ths of the activity carried out, taki by the company lecturer in the cl =